A long-time contributor to SeriouslySmoked, has written widely about the world of barbecue and grilling.

 3. Preheat and Prepare your Charcoal Grill

-No matter what type of charcoal grill you use, you want to make sure that you add enough briquettes to cook the bird all the way through.
+No matter what type of charcoal grill you use because getting briquettes out of the charcoal is the most important.
+You want to make sure that you add enough briquettes to cook the bird all the way through.
 It takes up to three hours to fully grill a turkey that weighs up to 12 pounds.
 An eight-pound bird will cook in as little as two hours.

 You should evenly spread the briquettes across the bottom of the grill and then light them.
-Once the briquettes burn down and develop an ashy surface, you can use a tool to push them to the sides of the grill.
+Once the briquettes burn down, it develops an ashy surface, you can use a tool to push them to the sides of the grill.
 You can either place the turkey directly on the grate or on a pan placed on the grate as long as you place the turkey between the charcoal rather than right on top of it.

 Experts will often tell you that you must cook your turkey with the breast side facing up, but this isn’t always true.
 If you cook it upside down, the juices will all run into the breast and make it juicer than ever before.
 This method requires that you flip the turkey back over for the last 30 minutes to crisp up the breast.